neutralinojs/neutralinojs.github.io/hacktoberfest/README.md

 ### How to contribute

-- Find issues which have `hacktoberfest` label.
+- Find issues which have `hacktoberfest` label from our [repositories list](https://github.com/neutralinojs).
 - Submit us fixes for selected issues via [pull requests](https://help.github.com/en/articles/about-pull-requests)
 - Wait until it gets merged into master!